Non-Opioid Chronic Pain Relief

 What are the Types of Chronic Pain?

 Chronic pain ranges from mild to severe, and if left untreated can harm your quality of life.
 Patients suffering from chronic pain are more likely to miss work and spend more time consulting a physician.
-Additionally, chronic pain can interfere with normal sleep patterns, making it difficult to fall asleep or stay asleep.
+It can also interfere with normal sleep patterns, making it difficult to fall asleep or stay asleep.
 Chronic pain is associated with increased loss of normal function and movement in general, which in time can lead to significantly reduced quality of life and disability.

-Specific symptoms of chronic pain can vary from patient to patient.
+Specific symptoms of can vary from patient-to-patient.
 Some patients report a stabbing sensation while others may experience a dull ache.
-Chronic pain levels may also vary over time and are often affected by activity.
-Other symptoms associated with chronic pain conditions may include muscle spasm, cramping, tingling, stiffness, radiating pain, numbness, or weakness as well as an increased reaction to pressure or touch.
+Pain levels may also vary over time and are often affected by activity.
+Other symptoms may include muscle spasm, cramping, tingling, stiffness, radiating pain, numbness, or weakness as well as an increased reaction to pressure or touch.